freeCodeCamp/freeCodeCamp/guide/english/developer-ethics/resources/index.md

 title: Resources
 ---

 Where do you go if you have an ethical question as a developer?
-This page is a listing of resources you could used to help in a challenging situation.
+This page is a listing of resources you could use to help in a challenging situation.

 1. Developer member associations